PintoDrop/resteasyrecipe/README.md

 **WHEN click login/register**
 *Then I am brought to a form to either login with my information or sign up for a login*

+**WHEN I view a posted recipe**
+*THEN I am able to click a drop down arrow to view more information on the recipe*

 **WHEN I post my own recipes**
-*THEN I am brought to a form where I can enter in the ingredients, directions and add pictures of my recipe*
+*THEN I am brought to a form where I can enter in the name of the dish, the region of the dish, ingredients, directions, the cook time for the recipe and add pictures of my recipe*

-**WHEN I search for other recipes**
+**WHEN I click on the star rating for a recipe**
-*THEN I am able to click on a recipe and comment and rate it*
+*THEN I am able to change the rating of that recipe*

 **WHEN I see a recipe I like**
 *I am able to favorite it and it is added to my saved recipes*